buildkite/agent/README.md

 > **Rename notice**
 >
-> We’ve just changed our name from Buildbox to Buildkite, so don’t be confused if you see the word “buildbox” in the instructions below.
+> We’ve just changed our company name from Buildbox to Buildkite, so don’t be confused if you see the word “buildbox” in the instructions below.
 > The next version of buildbox-agent will be renamed to buildkite-agent, and we’ll be releasing upgrade instructions when it’s released.
 In the mean time, just use the instructions below.
 > You can read more about the rename on the blog.